Celtics vs. 76ers Player Props Betting Odds

 - The 22.5-point total set for Jaylen Brown on Wednesday is 2.2 less than his season scoring average.

-- He averages 0.5 more rebounds than his prop bet Wednesday of 5.5.
+- He has pulled down six rebounds per game, 0.5 higher than his prop bet on Wednesday.

 Get tickets for any NBA game this season at Ticketmaster!